 I decided to paint my base black for a more industrial look, so before moving on with the build, I went ahead and painted the base.

-Step 2: Join Bottom of Wagon Box
+Step 2: Assemble Bottom of Wagon Box

-While the paint dried, I moved onto working on the top of the wagon.
+While the paint dried, I moved onto working on the rest of the wagon.
 It’s basically, just a simple box built from 1×8 boards.

 Step 3: Assemble DIY Wagon Box